Commemoration of the German Society of Gastroenterology

 On January 6, 1926, at the age of 65, Alfred Günzburg closed his practice.

-1933
+After 1933

 In April 1933, the Günzburg family experienced the Nazi boycott of Jewish medical practices and businesses.
 His son, Dr. Ludwig Günzburg, fled to Palestine in July 1933.
+Shortly thereafter, his second son, Paul Günzburg, also followed him to Palestine and, like his brother, lived in the Ramot HaShavim settlement.

 “Ludwig Günzburg had a doctorate.
 As a member of the Association of Socialist Doctors, he was banned from practicing immediately after the beginning of the NS-dictatorship.
 Ludwig Günzburg traveled to Palestine with a visitor’s visa and explored the possibility of emigrating.
 In the fall of 1933, his wife and their three children followed.
 The family settled in Ramot HaShawim.
 Ludwig Günzburg obtained a medical license and worked as a general practitioner in a small private practice.
 He later founded the Beit Finestone Hospital, the first Israeli rehabilitation center for accident and war wounded, which he directed until 1965.
 In 1959, the hospital merged with the Beit Levinstein pulmonary sanatorium for tuberculosis patients in Raanana.
 The hospital and sanatorium still exists under this name today.
 It is one of the most renowned hospitals in Israel.
 Even at the age of 70, he continued to serve as a consultant and worked as a part-time physician for Kupat Cholim, the temporary state health insurance program for immigrants, until he was 79.
 After a serious illness, Ludwig A. Günzburg died in 1976 at the age of 81. (from: http://aerzte.erez-israel.de/guenzburg/)

-In 1935, Alfred Günzburg and his wife left Frankfurt a.
-M. and Germany.
-They arrived in Palestine and lived until his death in 1945 in the family home of his son Ludwig Alexander in Ramoth HaShavim (“Hill of the Returned,” near Tel Aviv), which had been founded as a cooperative settlement by German immigrants in 1933.
-Ludwig Günzburg quickly became involved in the small cooperative after his arrival in Palestine, serving on its advisory board and executive board, and actively supporting the further development of the small settlement alongside his medical work (see P. Leers, Ramoth HaShavim 1933-1973, pp. 93-98).
-Alfred Günzburg, Ludwigs father and 74 years old, advised his son and performed laboratory work for him.
-After he had overcome the first difficult years, the “Kupat Cholim” entrusted him with the management of a nursing home for chronically ill people.
+Ludwig Günzburg quickly became involved in the small cooperative after his arrival in Palestine, serving on its advisory board and executive board, and actively supporting the further development of the small settlement alongside his medical work (see P. Leers, Ramot HaShavim 1933-1973, pp. 93-98).
+Alfred Günzburg, Ludwigs father and 74 years old, advised his son and did work for him in the small laboratory.
+After he had overcome the first difficult years, the “Kupat Cholim” (health insurance) entrusted him with the management of a nursing home for chronically ill people.

 Auszug aus Aufbau, Das Jüdische Monatsmagazin 1946